darkpanda

 The creation of North and South poles, otherwise mentioned in this thread from Gowron that provides a tool to stop generation of poles, uses the following, very basic algorithm:

-- Land mass: this controls the total land mass of the map, i.e. the total number of non-ocean squares (arctic/antarctic excluded)
+- Land mass: controls the total land mass of the map, i.e. the total number of non-ocean squares (arctic/antarctic excluded)

 - 0: Small - islandish world